vokimon/markdown-customblocks/README.md

 Values can be either single worded or quoted.
 Also some values may specify a target parameter with the _key_.

-After the _headline_, several lines of indented _content_ may follow.
-It stops at the very first line back to the previous indentation.
+After the _headline_, several lines of indented _content_ may follow, and the block ends at the very first line back to the previous indentation.

 > By using indentation you don't need a clossing tag,
 > but if you miss it, you might place a clossing `:::` at the same
 > level of the headline.

 A block type may interpret the content as markdown as well.
-In such cases, indentation enables nesting.
+So you can have nesting by adding extra indentation.
 For example:

 ```markdown